FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding

-\textbf{Objective~\#1: Improve the communication efficiency to accelerate FL training.} \sys focuses on improving FL communication efficiency. \underline{Challenges}: Cross-silo FL often exhibits communication heterogeneity due to the geo-distribution of silos.
-This heterogeneity causes stragglers, which delay communication and hinder the FL training process.

-\textbf{Objective~\#2: Adaptability to varying network conditions.} Since network conditions between silos are dynamic and can fluctuate over time, \sys is designed to adapt to varying network conditions. \underline{Challenges}: Fixed communication strategies are often inadequate for handling these fluctuations, resulting in inefficiencies.
-Additionally, real-time profiling of global communication status is challenging, which complicates the optimization of communication protocols in response to changing conditions.

-\textbf{Objective~\#3: Compatibility to the existing FL algorithms.} \sys is designed to be FL algorithm agnostic. \underline{Challenges}: Traditional communication-efficient FL methods often face integration difficulties with existing FL algorithms because they rely on specific settings, such as the aggregation algorithm and communication frequency.
-This dependency limits their compatibility in diverse FL settings.
-Therefore, it is essential to design a communication protocol for cross-silo FL that is decoupled from the FL algorithm.

-We introduce \sys, an application layer communication protocol for centralized cross-silo FL to improve communication efficiency. \sys incorporates coding strategies and an adaptive redundancy algorithm.
-By applying different coding strategies for distinct data flow characteristics of the download and upload phases, \sys optimizes bandwidth utilization and accelerates the model weights transmission through client-to-client communication.
+We introduce \sys, an application-layer coded communication protocol for centralized cross-silo FL to improve communication efficiency. \sys consists of \textbf{coding strategies} and an \textbf{adaptive redundancy algorithm}.
+By applying different coding strategies for distinct data flow characteristics of the download and upload phases, \sys optimizes bandwidth utilization and accelerates the transmission of model weights through client-to-client communication.
 Increased coding redundancy improves communication efficiency and system tolerance to network fluctuations, but more redundancy than necessary results in wasted communication traffic.
-The adaptive redundancy algorithm dynamically adjusts the level of coding redundancy to match varying network conditions, while balancing increased tolerance with increased communication traffic.
+The adaptive redundancy algorithm dynamically adjusts the level of coding redundancy to changing network conditions, balancing increased tolerance with increased communication traffic.